-3.12 CumInt
+3.13 CumulativeIntensity

 This variable takes into account the temporal dimension of the conflict.
 It is a dummy variable that codes whether the conflict since the onset has exceeded 1,000 battle-related deaths.
+For conflicts with a history prior to 1946, it does not take into account the fatalities incurred in preceding years.
 A conflict is coded as 0 as long as it has not over time resulted in more than 1,000 battle-related deaths.
 Once a conflict reaches this threshold, it is coded as 1.

-3.13 Type
+3.14 TypeOfConflict